moahritz/Pricing-Intangbiles/README.md

 # Fama-Macbeth Regressions

-To garuantee comparability of the results the excess returns analysed are from the different industry portfolios according to K. French’s website.
+To guarantee comparability of the results the excess returns analysed are from the different industry portfolios according to K. French’s website.